LAGuide

 If you’re someone who enjoys food trucks, mariscos, and/or eating sweet and spicy dishes, you'll be very into Simón.
 The chef comes from a fine dining background in Oaxaca, which shines through in various ceviches and things like a barbacoa octopus taco.
 If we had to pick a highlight on the menu, it'd be the aguachile negro in an inky black sauce that’s silky, a bit sweet, and punchy.
 We also love that Simón has its own refrigerated self-serve salsa cabinet.
 They offer five different housemade options and if you're not sure which one to try, the jar labels provide taco pairing suggestions.

 This Indian sports bar offers stimulation with a capital S. There are three giant flatscreen TVs on each wall showing any game you can imagine and the dining room uses mid-century modern furniture and neon lights in a way that reminds us of a vintage arcade.
 Plus, the food is just fun.
 Thin-crust pizzas come topped with saag gravy.
 Wings are doused in masala and Kashmiri red chilis.
 Our favorite dishes here are the pastas, though—don't miss the malai rigatoni.
-Come to watch a game (duh), but also for casual hangs with friends who want to eat something memorable.
+Come to watch (but not really watch) a game, but also for casual hangs with friends who want to eat something memorable.

 Eating at Ceviche Project feels like dropping into a Miami club in the ’80s: it’s tropical, there’s flair, and you’re definitely going to have fun.
 Grab a seat at the marble bar and enjoy vibrant scallops off the half shell, tai snapper ceviche, and their kanpachi tostada—a stunning dish topped with so much trout roe, yellowfish, and avocado cream, it almost reaches all the way to heaven.